Billy1900/Learning-of-Computer-Science/README.md

 - [Probability for first year mathematicians at Cambridge in winter 2015](http://www.statslab.cam.ac.uk/~rrw1/prob/index.html)

 ## 1.4 Statistic
 This course from MIT, named [Statistics for Applications (video)](https://ocw.mit.edu/courses/mathematics/18-650-statistics-for-applications-fall-2016/index.htm).
 This course offers an in-depth the theoretical foundations for statistical methods that are useful in many applications.
 The goal is to understand the role of mathematics in the research and development of efficient statistical methods.
-And for people who prefer slides, this [Site](https://ocw.mit.edu/courses/mathematics/18-650-statistics-for-applications-fall-2016/) may could help you.
+And for people who prefer slides, this [Site](https://ocw.mit.edu/courses/mathematics/18-650-statistics-for-applications-fall-2016/) may could help you, and chinese version [blog](https://zhuanlan.zhihu.com/p/29758751).

 # 2. Core Course in Computer Science
 ## 2.1 Operating system